History of the Jews in Azerbaijan: Life of the community

 In the Soviet era, Jews in Azerbaijan displayed high rates of marriage outside their community.
 In 1989, 48% of Ashkenazi Jews and 18% of Mountain Jews were married to non-Jews.

 Beginning in the 1960s, Azerbaijan's Jewish community experienced cultural revival.
 Jewish samizdat publications started being printed.
 Many cultural and Zionist organizations were reestablished in Baku and Sumqayit since 1987, and the first legal Hebrew courses in the Soviet Union were opened in Baku.

 Education in Jewish languages was discontinued by the Kremlin in the 1930s and the 1940s, and teaching in Yiddish and Juhuri was replaced by that in Russian.
 After the fall of the Soviet Union, a yeshiva opened in Baku in 1994 and an Ohr Avner Chabad Day School was established in 1999.
 In 1994, Hebrew was studied at one state university and offered as a course choice in two secondary schools.
 On 31 May 2007, a groundbreaking ceremony for the construction of the Ohr Avner Chabad Centre for Jewish Studies took place in Baku.
 The centre is intended to include a day school, a kindergarten, residence halls, a scientific centre, a library, etc.

 According to the Report on Global Anti-Semitism released by the USA Bureau of Democracy, Human Rights, and Labor on 5 January 2005, "Cases of prejudice and discrimination against Jews in the country were very limited, and in the few instances of anti-Semitic activity the Government has been quick to respond.
 The Government does not condone or tolerate persecution of Jews by any party".
-Jews do not suffer from discrimination, and the country is remarkably free from anti-Semitism.
+Jews do not suffer from discrimination, and the country is remarkably free from antisemitism.

 In 2005 Yevda Abramov, himself a Jew, was elected to the National Assembly of Azerbaijan as an MP representing the Rural Guba riding.

 As of 2017, there are seven synagogues in Azerbaijan: three in Baku (one for each community, the Ashkenazi, Mountain and Georgian; the second one being the largest in the Caucasus), two in Qırmızı Qəsəbə near Quba, and two in Oğuz.

 A delegation of the World Jewish Congress visited Azerbaijan in September 2016 where during the talks with the Azeri President Ilham Aliyev emphasis was put on "Excellent relations with Jewish community and Israel".

 Azerbaijan was also visited by John Shapiro, executive director of the American Jewish Committee, in January 2017, shortly after the visit of Benjamin Netanyahu to Baku.
 During the interview, Shapiro said that "the delegation met with the Jewish community in Azerbaijan and saw they are very happy and feel very comfortable living in the country".

 In 2020, the Azerbaijan Jewish Media Center was established in Sumgayit.